FACT-Finder-Web-Components/magento2-module/README.md

 [![Build status](https://github.com/FACT-Finder-Web-Components/magento2-module/workflows/build/badge.svg)](https://github.com/FACT-Finder-Web-Components/magento2-module/actions)
 [![GitHub contributors](https://img.shields.io/github/contributors/FACT-Finder-Web-Components/magento2-module)](https://github.com/FACT-Finder-Web-Components/magento2-module/graphs/contributors)

 This is a new version of SDK which support new WebComponents v5 NG.
-WebComponents v5 is in pre-released phrase.
-For official released WebComponents please SDK v4 available [here](https://github.com/FACT-Finder-Web-Components/magento2-module)

 This document helps you integrate the FACT-Finder Web Components SDK into your Magento 2 Shop.
 In addition, it gives a concise overview of its primary functions.
 The first chapter *Installation* walks you through the suggested installation